-Pavemetrics is pleased to share the US Federal Railway Administration’s recent publication of the Final Project Report for its second phase of LRAIL testing.
+Pavemetrics is pleased to share the US Federal Railroad Administration’s recent publication of the Final Project Report for its second phase of LRAIL testing.

 This report details the extended field trialing of LRAIL inspection and change detection technology on Amtrak lines for the purpose of modeling sensitivity, noise floor and repeatability under typical railway network conditions.